Auditing and Generating Synthetic Data with Controllable Trust Trade-offs

 ~\\ In this Section, we showcase our auditing framework and trustworthiness index driven model selection for TrustFormer on three tabular datasets: Bank Marketing Dataset\cite{bankmarketing}, Recruitment Dataset \cite{recruitement}, and the Law School Admission Council Dataset \cite{lsac}.
-Please refer to Extend Table \ref{Tab:usecases} and Methods section for details of the datasets, downstream tasks , safeguards and TF models training details.
+Please refer to Table \ref{Tab:usecases} for details of the datasets, downstream tasks , safeguards and TF models training details.